jameslittle230/stork/deploy.md

   - [ ] Update to master
   - [ ] Run benchmarks by running `just generate-stats`
   - [ ] Ensure values are acceptable.
 If not, abort the release and debug.

 - [ ] Create a release PR:
   - [ ] Add date to changelog
+  - [ ] Bump versions
+    - [ ] In package.json
-  - [ ] Bump the version in package.json and in Cargo.toml for the lib, wasm, and cli crates
+    - [ ] In Cargo.toml for the lib, wasm, and cli crates
+    - [ ] The dependency on lib in the wasm and cli crates
   - [ ] Commit to master and push
 - [ ] Create a new PR on the site
   - [ ] Update all CDN references to the updated version number